 - Intranet Redesign

 - Eased administrative burden

 - Winner of the Northern Lights Award contest that recognizes outstanding work in Minnesota's government

 - Ramsey County’s intranet won a Northern Lights merit award

 How we helped

 Ramsey County wanted to modernize the experience with their brand — internally and externally.
 This meant updating not only the technology but how they approached their technology.
-To accomplish this, we applied their residents-first methodology to their site, which was natural extension of our people-centered principle.
+To accomplish this, we applied their residents-first methodology to their site, which was a natural extension of our people-centered principle.

 Education was their first priority: users first and foremost needed clear and concise information about the County’s role and available services.
 We knew we needed to simplify the navigation, improve search functionality, and reduce content to make a more effective and efficient experience across the board.

 In addition to their public-facing website, we also designed and developed their employee intranet.
 Using the same people-first approach, we created an accessible internal resource that supported Ramsey County employees and empowered them to, in turn, support the residents even better.